KMFR

 KMFR (1280 AM) is a radio station broadcasting a Spanish Variety format.
 Licensed to Pearsall, Texas, United States, the station serves the San Antonio area.
 The station is currently owned by David Martin Phillip and Marguerite Phillip, through licensee Rufus Resources, LLC.

 History

-The station was assigned the call letters KSAH on 2004-05-10.
-On 2004-05-20, the station changed its call sign to KTFM, on 2005-01-19 to KILM, on 2005-01-26 to KVWG, and on 2011-09-21, to the current KMFR.
+The station was assigned the call letters KSAH on 10 May 2004.
+Ten days later, the station changed its call sign to KTFM, on 19 January 2005 to KILM, on 26 January 2005 to KVWG, and on 21 September 2011 to the current KMFR.